 You may also be able to cut costs in the area of employee healthcare by encouraging healthier lifestyle habits.
 A wellness program can be enacted fairly quickly and inexpensively and can help you cut costs over time.

 These programs can help team members improve their diet, get more exercise, and even quit smoking.
-With people now more aware than ever about their health, this can be an easy buy-in by your team.
+With people now more aware than ever about their health, this can be an easy buy-in by your team that positively affects morale.

 Even if you need to have an office space, allowing your employees to work from home even a few days per month can lower your electricity bill, fit into a smaller office space, and limit what you spend on supplies.